-Ashley graduated from Loyola Law School where she focused on transactional and intellectual property law, volunteered in a tax assistance program, externed for the Internal Revenue Service, and held student-elected positions in the Student Bar Association and Women’s Law Association.
-Prior to working at SBL Counsel, she worked at a firm that specializes in Chinese-American business ventures and intellectual property litigation and litigated in both state and federal court.
+Ashley graduated from Loyola Law School where she focused on transactional and intellectual property law and held student-elected positions in the Student Bar Association and Women’s Law Association.

 Before law school Ashley earned a Bachelor’s degree with a dual major in Science, Technology and Society and Political Science from Vassar College, interned for her local US Congressman, assisted with grant writing for the African American Policy Forum, and worked at a progressive Seattle-based political consulting firm.
 She also worked as a high school mathematics teacher in Brooklyn, NY and analyst for business restructuring advisors in Manhattan.
 In her free time she loves backpacking through cities and mountains and is always planning a new adventure.

 Ashley first participated as a Fast Pitch coach in 2013 has been an SVP Partner since 2014.